jimwebber/neo4j-tutorial/README.markdown

 Where are my Koans?
 -------------------

-The Koans themselves are in the koans directory under:
+The Koans themselves are in the root directory under:

     src/koan/java